 Oh well.
 When they are done, season the whole dish with salt and pepper, red pepper flakes, and fresh basil.

-To be honest, I scarfed this right out of the skillet but you could also serve it with crusty bread and make a more traditional breakfast out of it.
+To be honest, I scarfed these Squash Baked Eggs right out of the skillet but you could also serve it with crusty bread and make a more traditional breakfast out of it.

 It’s a pretty simple meal and definitely benefits from fresh summer veggies.